api-platform/docs/distribution/index.md

 ## The Admin

 Wouldn't it be nice to have an administration backend to manage the data exposed by your API?
-Wait...
-You already have one!
+Wait… You already have one!

 Open `https://localhost:444` in your browser: